anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
 Elements can have Components that add behavior.
 Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").

-Four-Phase Processing Architecture (RETM):
+Six-Phase Processing Architecture (MARTEM):
-The RETM (Receptor/Effector/Transform/Maintainer) architecture provides a deterministic four-phase cycle for processing events:
+The MARTEM (Modulator/Afferent/Receptor/Transform/Effector/Maintainer) architecture provides a deterministic processing cycle for events:

+Phase 0 - Event Preprocessing (Modulators):
+- Pure functions that preprocess events before they enter the system
+- Can filter, aggregate, buffer, or rewrite the event queue
+- No access to VEIL state
+- Examples: Rate limiting, event deduplication, batching

 Phase 1 - Events → Facets (Receptors):
 - Pure functions that transform SpaceEvents into Facets